 Front derailleur cables.
 If the cable is set up on an awkward angle, it is easy to snap front derailleur cables.

 Most users will agree that a trailer is essential for bicycle touring, keeping weight off the frame and thus preventing failure.
-Everyone we asked tended to agree that the Bob Yak is the best trailer for long-distance touring.
+Everyone I asked tended to agree that the Bob Yak is the best trailer for long-distance touring.

-However, we contacted Hase about trailers and the Pino, and they are adamant that a Pino should pull a trailer with two wheels only.
+However, I contacted Hase about trailers and the Pino, and they are adamant that a Pino should pull a trailer with two wheels only.
 Hase are currently revising their user manual and making sure that all dealers are aware of this.
 According to Hase, the side to side torsional twisting of single-wheeled trailers comprises the Pino frame.
-So, it's best to use either a two wheel trailer or none at all (provided you're under load capacity).
+So, it’s best to use either a two wheel trailer or none at all (provided you’re under load capacity).

 There are many disadvantages to trailers, including extra weight, storage (and hence carrying more stuff than you may need!), more spares required, harder in the wind, and makes the bike longer/harder to manage.